Wales refuse to be Nice guys for Portugal clash

 Exeter locks Dafydd Jenkins and Christ Tshiunza are just 20 and 21 and will form Wales' youngest second-row starting partnership.
 Centre Mason Grady is 21, while captain Dewi Lake is only 24.

-The experience is provided by flanker Dan Lydiate, fly-half Gareth Anscombe and full-back Leigh Halfpenny who are competing in third World Cups.
+The experience is provided by flanker Dan Lydiate and full-back Leigh Halfpenny who are competing in third World Cups.

 At 34 years, eight months and 26 days, Halfpenny will become the oldest Wales back to play a World Cup game, surpassing Shane Williams against Australia in Auckland in 2011.

-Anscombe returns after missing the 2019 tournament through injury and will partner scrum-half Tomos Williams, who wins his 50th cap.
+Gareth Anscombe returns after missing the 2019 tournament through injury and will partner scrum-half Tomos Williams, who wins his 50th cap.

 Will history repeat itself?